miki151/keeperrl_wiki/Gameplay/RTS/Endless_Mode.md

 * Strategies for progressing in the mode include building an army of minions, capturing various enemy types, and managing the prison population.
 * In addition to defending your dungeon, you can also take your minions on adventuring missions to other map sectors for loot, experience, and prisoners.
 * These missions occur in a moment, allowing you to interrupt real-time dungeon management with rogue-like gameplay.
-Your dungeon will not be attacked while you are away, however, losses sustained during these missions will also affect your abilty to defend you base.
+Your dungeon will not be attacked while you are away, however, losses sustained during these missions will also affect your abilty to defend your base.

 Phases in an Endless Mode game